 About No More Empty Pots

 All candidates for NMEP positions are evaluated on “get it,” “want it,” and “capacity to do it,” and the values: forward thinking, arable & adaptable, innovative & solution oriented, people centered & trustworthy, and dedicated.
-All candidates must have the ability to accept challenges, ability to prioritize, ability to problem solve, versatility in applying knowledge and skills, commitment to mission, and dedication to reducing structural inequities.
+All candidates must have the ability to accept challenges, ability to prioritize, ability to problem solve, versatility in applying knowledge and skills, commitment to NMEP’ mission, and dedication to reducing structural inequities.
 All NMEP staff are expected to prioritize people and a focus on relationships while maintaining high standards of program delivery and using sustainable budgeting and time management practices.

 90% Program support and delivery

-- Attend supervision and team meetings
+- Attend all mandatory and team meetings

-- Attend Professional development training/workshops
+- Attend professional development training/workshops

 other duties as assigned